mehmoodakhter5/mehmoodakhter5/README.md

 - 👋 Hi, I’m @mehmoodakhter5
 - 👀 I’m interested in ...Programming
-- 🌱 I’m currently learning ...Website Frontend Internship
+- 🌱 I’m currently learning ...
+Everything
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Through email mehmood@zivallo.pk